laravel/nova-docs/3.0/resources/README.md

 ## Resource Polling

 Nova can automatically fetch the latest records for a resource at a specified interval.
-To enable polling, override the `$polling` property of your Resource class:
+To enable polling, override the `polling` property of your Resource class:

 ```php
 /**